How much Spending Money do I need for my Safari in Uganda?

 Tipping While on Safari:

-Drinks at lodges, such as sodas, beer, wine, and spirits, cost extra and are not included in the safari cost.
-There are some luxury lodges where non-premium drinks are included in the daily rate.
+Drinks at lodges, including sodas, beer, wine, and spirits, are not included in the safari cost and will incur additional charges.
+Some luxury lodges may consist of non-premium drinks at a daily rate.

-Drinks at lodges vary with the kind of lodge you are visiting.
-Sodas are typically below one dollar, beer is around 1 USD or above, and wine will be 3 USD a glass or more.
-We suggest you bring your own or buy it in Kampala, Entebbe, or another large town you pass through in Uganda.
+The prices for drinks at lodges can vary depending on the type of lodges you visit.
+Sodas typically cost less than one dollar, beer prices start at around 1 USD, and wine by the glass will generally cost 3 USD or more.
+We recommend bringing your drinks or purchasing them in Kampala, Entebbe, or any other central town you pass through in Uganda.

-Souvenir crafts are available near most parks; the quality of the craftsman hand and the cost varies.
-Real Art is public in cities such as Kigali and Kampala.
+Souvenir crafts are available near most parks, but the quality of the craftsmanship and the prices can vary.
+You can find authentic art in cities like Kigali and Kampala.

-All these items take cash o; once again, we strongly suggest using local currency.
+Please note that most of these items require cash, and we strongly suggest using the local currency.

 Gorilla Trekking Porter Services:

-We think that the services of a porter are a must, and so are walking sticks for your Gorilla Trek.
+Hiring a porter and using walking sticks are essential for your Gorilla Trek.
 The cost is minimal and well worth it.
-They can assist you on your trek, carry your daypack, and allow you to concentrate on your time with the Gorillas.
+Porters can assist you during your trek, carry your daypack, and allow you to focus on enjoying your time with the gorillas.

-The cost is 20 USD for a porter, and a Gorilla Trekking stick is a few dollars and most often can be obtained for free at lodges.
+A porter costs 20 USD, and a Gorilla Trekking stick typically costs a few dollars.
+However, you can often obtain one for free at lodges.

-We now include Porter Services in our luxury and midrange safaris to make them even more hassle-free.
-We care for the porter and walking stick; if you like a carved walking stick, that would be extra.
-We do not cover Souvenirs.
+To enhance your experience, we now include porter services in our luxury and mid-range safaris, making them even more hassle-free.
+We also provide walking sticks; if you prefer a carved walking stick, there will be an additional cost.
+Please note that we do not cover souvenirs.

-It is done to reduce the cash you need coming on Safari with us.
-Porter is a wise investment in your Gorilla Encounter.
-Most will need some money for porter services since most tour operators do not include porter fees in their services to you.
+This approach helps minimize the cash you need to bring on safari with us.
+Hiring a porter is a wise investment for your Gorilla Encounter, as most visitors will find it necessary.
+Many tour operators do not include porter fees in their services, so having some money aside for this service is advisable.
 Read more about Porter Services here.

-Should you run short on cash, we suggest using an ATM Machine.
-You will need a Visa Card, and MC and AEX are rarely accepted.
-You can take out Local currency, such as Rwandan Francs or Ugandan Shillings, at the current exchange rate.
+If you are short on cash, we recommend using an ATM machine.
+You’ll need a Visa card to access funds, as MasterCard and American Express are rarely accepted.
+You can withdraw local currency, such as Rwandan Francs or Ugandan Shillings, at the current exchange rate.

-ATMs that work internationally are at banks in major towns in Uganda and Rwanda.
-The driver guide will assist you in locating the right one for you.
+Internationally compatible ATMs are available at banks in major towns throughout Uganda and Rwanda.
+Your driver-guide will assist you in locating an appropriate ATM.

-The downside is the fees.
-You will pay a fee to your bank at Home and a payment to the Ugandan bank.
-Such withdrawal fees can cost around nine dollars, which can be costly depending on the amount you withdraw.
+Additionally, be prepared for withdrawal fees.
+You will likely pay a fee to your home bank and a fee to the Ugandan bank.
+These combined fees can amount to around nine dollars, which can be quite costly depending on the amount you withdraw.
+Read more

 Bring Cash or Get it while on Safari?

-How much Money should I bring for my Safari?
-Getting the US Dollar’s Currency of Choice with you would be best.
-We have found that our clients should deliver a minimal amount of cash, and it lessens the chance of Money security problems and to use their ATM Card and withdraw money as needed.
+How much money should I bring for my safari?
+It’s best to bring US dollars as your currency of choice.
+We recommend that our clients carry only a minimal amount of cash to reduce the risk of money security issues and to use their ATM cards to withdraw money as needed.

-There are no ATMs within parks at this time.
-You can find them in Bars in Kampala but not within Murchison Falls Park.
+Please note that there are no ATMs within the parks.
+You can find ATMs in bars around Kampala but not in Murchison Falls Park.

-Stop using your card to withdraw local currency as you drive through towns with a bank and ATM card on Safari.
+Avoid using your card to withdraw local currency while driving through towns with banks and ATMs during your safari.